corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 If you leave the -p value blank, the CLI will ask you for your password in the next response.
 You can use this method if you do not wish your password to appear on your command line history.
 {{< /note >}}

-## Identity manager commands
+## Identity Manager commands

 You can perform the following tasks:

-* Configure the identity manager service.
+* Configure the Identity Manager service.
 * Manage certificate signing requests.
 * Display the certificate path for a legal name.
 * Manage certificate revocation requests.